kushagra-xo/kushagra-xo/README.md

 <br>

 I am a student who is currently pursuing their bachelors in technology.
 I have an interest in fiddling with technology, exploring it's limits and understanding it's complexities.
-It is something that brings me joy.
+It's something that brings me joy.

 <br>